mohammadsdtmnd/How-to-not-fail-RF-PCB-prototype/README.md

 # How-to-not-fail-RF-PCB-prototype
 I've made GPS amplifier for hobby time, it failed.
 I've learned what I should not have done again to prevent failure.
-My motivation for doing this was to see the GPS signal spectrum. :)
+My motivation for doing this was to see the GPS signal spectrum. :) Note I had tried my best to minimize cost.
+For example by eliminating stensil and soldermask.
+Though still PCB is metalized with bot layer gnd.
+I think I could also not making it metalized.
+Making it stiching with thin wire, instead.
+Since metalizing caused my manufacturer to prolong a long time.

 **You can look at schematic and PCB and see these strength:**